 - Make a habit of regularly renewing and updating your certificates.
 This isn’t just about keeping your website secure but also about maintaining the trust of your users.
 An expired certificate can lead to warning messages in browsers, which may deter visitors and tarnish your website’s reputation.

 - Keep a close eye on your certificate expiration dates.
 Many Certificate Authorities (CAs) will send reminders as the expiration date approaches, but it’s good practice to have your own monitoring system in place.
 This way, you can renew your certificates well before they expire, avoiding any potential downtime.
+Learn more about renewing SSL certificates in our full guide.

 - Implement proper certificate revocation procedures.
 If a certificate is compromised, you need to revoke it immediately to prevent misuse.
 Ensure you’re familiar with your CA’s revocation process and be prepared to act swiftly if necessary.